joesb/julietbick-website/content/index.md

 **I'm Juliet.**{.vlarge .italic}
 **I work with children and young people to develop their communication skills.**{.larger}

 I've been a practising Speech & Language Therapist since 1992.
-I work primarily with autistic children and young people.
+I work primarily with autistic children and young people.{.medium}

 This includes working with their families, carers and school staff to support their communication with the autistic child or young person.